Home· Freshwater Aquarium Blog·Top 5 Ways to Clean Algae from Your Fish Tank

 To balance your planted tank, we recommend using an outlet timer to turn on your light for approximately 6-8 hours per day (as a starting point), and then gradually increase or decrease your nutrient levels as needed.
 If the nitrate level is above 50 ppm, do a water change to dilute the amount of nitrogen waste.
 If the nitrate level is below 20 ppm, dose the tank with Easy Green all-in-one fertilizer until the water reaches 20 ppm nitrate.
 Wait 2-3 weeks between each modification you make in lighting or nutrients levels so that you can see what impact it has on your plants and adjust accordingly.
 You will never be able to completely remove all traces of algae, so the goal is to minimize it until it’s barely noticeable.

-5. Treat with an Algae Inhibitor
+5. Treat with Hydrogen Peroxide

 black beard algae